electrikmilk/cherrilang.org/language/standard/documents.md

 Translate `text` from `from` to `to`.

 ```
-translateFrom(string text, string from, string to)
+translateFrom(text text, text from, text to)
 ```

 ---